gilbertohasnofb/auxjad/docs/api/index.rst

 Auxjad is made out of three subpackages: |core|_, |score|_, and |utilities|_.
 |core|_ contain most of Auxjad's classes and is focused on algorithmic
-transformations and manipulations of |abjad.Container| objects. |utilities|_ contain a number of utility functions. |score|_ contain a couple of classes that can be used as score components, such as artificial harmonics.
+transformations and manipulations of |abjad.Container| objects. |utilities|_ contain a number of utility functions. |score|_ contain score component and component maker classes, such as an expanded leaf maker as well as harmonic leaves.

 ..  note::